break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 If you haven't heard already, web components have started to take off in popularity.
 The features they bring to the table is very compelling.
 Among them are: framework-agnostic reusable components, strong style encapsulation, and blazingly fast performance.

-A few of the more popular tools for building web component libraries include [lit](https://lit.dev), [StencilJS](https://stenciljs.com/), and even popular JavaScript frameworks (you can play with some of them at [webcomponents.dev](https://webcomponents.dev/)), but for the last few weeks I have had the opportunity to work with [Microsoft's FAST Element](https://fast.design) and have had fun working with it.
+A few of the more popular tools for building web component libraries include [lit](https://lit.dev), [StencilJS](https://stenciljs.com/), and even the popular JavaScript frameworks can output web components now (you can play with some of them at [webcomponents.dev](https://webcomponents.dev/)), but for the last few weeks I have had the opportunity to work with [Microsoft's FAST Element](https://fast.design) and I am pretty impressed with it.

-One thing that I struggled with as I started out, was finding a standard way to easily stand up dev environments so I could experiment and ideate with FAST components.
+One thing that I struggled with as I started out, was finding a standard way to stand up dev environments so I could experiment and ideate with FAST components.
 The FAST team doesn't provide a way (yet), so I went ahead and [built a quick one](https://www.npmjs.com/package/create-fast-element) for us to experiment with.
 I will be using it to generate the examples used in this article.

 In your terminal or command environment run the following command and follow the instructions to set up your local environment: